Qonda3/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2-mul.c  multiplies two integers.
 3-print_numbers.c prints the numbers, from 0 to 9.
 4-print_most_numbers.c prints the numbers, from 0 to 9 except 2 and 4.
+5-more_numbers.c prints 10 times the numbers, from 0 to 14.